 Most people are in the car buying market for an average of 89 days, according to the study.
-While buying a car, consumers typically spend more than 9 hours researching vehicles they like and buying a vehicle online to buy.
+While purchasing a car, consumers typically spend more than 9 hours researching vehicles they like and buying a vehicle online.
 In reality, the process of buying a car can take even longer in some cases.
 Financing the car at the dealership or using a car loan from a dealer depends on your creditworthiness.

 The process can take an hour or days, also depending on how prepared you are before arriving at the dealership.
 The buying process involves visiting dealers and vendors to compare vehicles and prices.
 Check to see if there are ongoing sales and test the options you are considering.
 Custom ordering a car can be a solution when the luxury of time is on your side.

 Buyers planning to purchase a new vehicle should start the process as soon as possible with the expectation that the order may take anywhere from a few weeks to several months (or longer), depending on the model and features.
 During the investigation process, you must gather the documentation and information you need to make the registration process smooth.
 This is especially true for less common configurations, as dealers tend to stock vehicles that are likely to sell faster in a specific region.
 So, before you buy a car online, research and compare quotes from several retailers to make sure you don't overpay.